eth-cscs/container-recipes/README.md

 If the build stage is successful, the final image is pushed to  `$CSCS_REGISTRY/contbuild/apps/public/$ARCH/$APP:$VERSION`.
 At the moment `CSCS_REGISTRY` variable points to https://jfrog.svc.cscs.ch/artifactory.

-Run `sarus pull https://jfrog.svc.cscs.ch/artifactory/contbuild/apps/public/a100/myappname:1.0` from the compute or login node to pull the example image to your local working directory.
+Run `sarus pull https://jfrog.svc.cscs.ch/artifactory/contbuild/apps/public/a100/myappname:1.0` from the compute or login node to pull application's image to your local working directory.

 # Writing your ci.yml file
-We use GitLab runner to defined and execute logic of the pipelines.
+We use GitLab runner to define and execute logic of the pipelines.
 The full documentation for GitLab `ci.yml` keywords is available [here](https://docs.gitlab.com/ee/ci/yaml/).
-On top of it [CSCS middlware](https://gitlab.com/cscs-ci/ci-testing/containerised_ci_doc) defines several variables to configure slurm and container engine runners.
+On top of it [CSCS middleware](https://gitlab.com/cscs-ci/ci-testing/containerised_ci_doc) defines several variables to configure slurm and container engine runners.
 On top of both our [CI/CD template file](ci/common.yml) defines the following templates to build, test and deploy images.

 ### .build-image
 Template for building images.
 Main variables: